kendfss/nune/README.md

 # Nune

-A tensor based numerical engine.
+A tensor based numerical engine

-The numerical engine, or nune for short, is a package for performing numerical computation in Go, relying on generic tensors.
+The *nu*merical engi*ne*, or nune for short, is a package for performing numerical computation in Go, relying on generic tensors.
 This package provides facilities to manipulate and perform various operations on numerical data, and implements a numeric n-dimensional generic Tensor, along with a set of functions to create, manipulate and operate on that Tensor.

 ## Table of contents